relab/thesis-proposals/2024/narwhal-hotstuff.md

 Byzantine fault tolerant (BFT) protocols are often used to implement blockchains, but their lack of scalability is a challenge.
 One approach to improve the scalability of BFT protocols is to separate the dissemination of transactions from the ordering of the transactions.
-In this project, the goal is to implement a mempool library based on the Narwhal mempool protocol, using our existing frameworks.
+In this project, the goal is to implement a mempool library based on the [Narwhal][1] mempool protocol, using our existing frameworks.

 ### What is a mempool?